Does my car insurance go up if someone hits me? (3 Questions)

 #3.
 Was it a hit and run car accident?

 There are incidences that occur that are completely out of your control.
 Hit-and-run accidents are one of them.

 This type of accident can occur on the road or in places where you are away from your vehicle, such as a parking lot.
 Here are the steps you should follow:

 - Decide whether or not to report to the police – Sometimes people wonder if the police will respond to a parking lot hit and run incident (many won’t).
 If the hit-and-run occurs while you are driving, you must call the police and get them involved if you need to file a claim.

 - Make an insurance claim – Fortunately, most reputable insurance companies will accept a claim of a stationary hit and run without too much fuss, especially if you have never made such a claim before.
 If you file many hit-and-run claims your insurance company is going increase your insurance rates and may require more documentation.

 Will my insurance go up if i don’t make a claim?

 As you can see, having a good insurance carrier can make quite a bit of difference when it comes to whether or not you will see an increase in your insurance rates if someone hits your vehicle in an auto accident.

-So for many drivers wondering “if my car gets hit does it affect my insurance?”, the best methods for protecting themselves and insuring the best coverage for their vehicle can be easily learned.
+For many drivers wondering, “if my car gets hit, does it affect my insurance?” or “does insurance go up if I’m not at fault?”
+The best methods for protecting themselves and ensuring the best coverage for their vehicle can be easily learned.